loum/nparcel/doc/source/interfaces/exporter.rst

 records via an existing report file.
 This scenarios supports Alternate Delivery Partners that maintain their own parcel collections system.
 For example, ParcelPoint.
-In this case, it is important that the parcel pickup is closed off in Toll Parcel Portal to manage the consumer notifications.
+In this case, it is important that the parcel pickup is closed off in Toll Outlet Portal to manage the consumer notifications.

 .. note::